quicwg/datagram/draft-ietf-quic-datagram.md

 DATAGRAM frames are used to transmit application data in an unreliable manner.
 The Type field in the DATAGRAM frame takes the form 0b0011000X (or the values 0x30 and 0x31).
-The least significant bit of the Type field in the DATAGRAM frame is the LEN bit (0x01), which indicates whether there is a Length field present.
-If this bit is set to 0, the Length field is absent and the Datagram Data field extends to the end of the packet.
-If this bit is set to 1, the Length field is present.
+The least significant bit of the Type field in the DATAGRAM frame is the LEN bit (0x01), which indicates whether there is a Length field present: if this bit is set to 0, the Length field is absent and the Datagram Data field extends to the end of the packet; if this bit is set to 1, the Length field is present.

 DATAGRAM frames are structured as follows: